 The “tests” used by the court system to evaluate whether a person has a drinking problem (or not) are woefully inadequate to make such a determination in the first place.
 Properly evaluating a person for a potential alcohol problem requires specialized training and credentials, and is best done by a professional substance abuse counselor.

 For a substance abuse counselor, determining if a person has a drinking problem or not involves much more than just a score on a written test.
 In addition, most good counselors will use specially designed tests that require specific training before they can be administered and interpreted.

-By contrast, the tests used by a probation officer are of the “do-it-yourself,” or “over-the-counter” variety, and are far less reliable than the instruments used by real clinicians as part of a more comprehensive evaluation process.
+By contrast, the tests used by the courts are much more of an “over-the-counter” variety, and are far less reliable than the instruments used by real clinicians as part of a more comprehensive evaluation process.

 Under no circumstance can a person be "properly" assessed for the presence of an alcohol problem by merely checking boxes on a page full of questions.

 Even though they are responsible for making the counseling and treatment recommendations, probation officers DO NOT counsel or treat anyone for anything.
 They are not “counselors” or "therapists."
 Instead, they supervise people convicted of crimes and get people in trouble if they violate any of the court's orders.

 A probation officer’s whole perspective on drinking is highly skewed because everyone he or she has contact with has already been convicted of a DUI.
 This means that a probation officer will not have any further contact with someone whose 1st DUI turns out to be his or her only DUI.

 On the flip side, every 2nd time DUI offender is someone whose 1st offense was clearly not his or her last.
 Probation officers see a lot of 2nd offenders.
 As a result, probation officers cannot help but see every DUI driver as “risky."